Control-enhanced quantum metrology under Markovian noise: Framework

 \subsection{Evaluation of the metrology performance}

-We proceed to describe how to evaluate the metrology performance on estimating $x$.
-We denote the system initial state as $\rho_0=\rho(0)$, and mark the final state after encoding with controls and noises as $\rho_x=\rho(T)$.
+We proceed to describe how to evaluate the metrology performance by estimating $x$.
+We denote the system's initial state as $\rho_0=\rho(0)$ and denote the final state after encoding with controls and noises as $\rho_x=\rho(T)$.
 Normally, the standard deviation of estimating $x$ can be quantified by the quantum Cram{\'e}r-Rao bound, i.e., $\Delta x \geq 1/ \sqrt{F_Q}$ \cite{GI11}, where $F_Q$ represents the quantum Fisher information (QFI).
-For general final state $\rho_x$, its QFI can be calculated by \cite{PS18}
+For a general final state $\rho_x$, its QFI can be calculated by \cite{PS18}

 where $p,q$ and $\lambda_p,\lambda_q$ are the eigenvalues and eigenvectors of $\rho_x$.
 Furthermore, in consideration of the cost of encoding time $T$, we can introduce the sensitivity $\upsilon$ to more carefully evaluate the metrology performance, i.e.,